 All businesses, small or large, use certain tools that give their marketing, sales, engineering and operations teams a boost.
 From Hubspot to Slack to Salesforce to Pivotal Tracker, these tools can improve the day-to-day efficiency of your teams.
 Here are four business tools that you should be using right now:

-5 Tips for Running a Successful Referral Program According to the NY Times, 65% of new business comes from referrals.
+There is numerous research on why having a referral program in place is a "must" for most brands.
+In fact, according to the NY Times, 65% of new business comes from referrals.
 That’s right.
 More than half.
 This means that all of your marketing efforts - ads, social media, email and all of your other other campaigns combined - are still not as powerful as a recommendation from another customer.
-What’s more, Nielsen research has revealed that consumers are four times more likely to buy when referred.
+What’s more, Nielsen research has revealed that consumers are four times more likely to buy when ...

 All too often, marketers view brand loyalty as something that occurs after customer acquisition.
 However, as Howard Schultz, CEO of Starbucks astutely points out, "If people believe they share values with a company, they will stay loyal to the brand."
 And referral marketing programs have been shown to foster brand loyalty long before prospects convert into paying customers.
 Encouraging brand loyalty through word-of-mouth marketing, before prospects convert, can result in a lower customer ...